mdhaber/scipy/paper.md

 least $10^5$.
 The integrand is written in Cython and integrated using `scipy.integrate.nquad`, resulting in evaluation times on the order of 5 ms on modern computers.
-Compared to a reference implementation evaluated using arbitrary precision arithmetic, the relative error in the cumulative density function is typically on the order of $10^-14$: six order of magnitude better than a commonly used implementation in R, and ten orders of magnitude better than the approximation provided by statsmodels.
+Compared to a reference implementation evaluated using arbitrary precision arithmetic, the relative error in the cumulative distribution function is typically on the order of $10^-14$: six orders of magnitude better than a commonly used implementation in R, and ten orders of magnitude better than the approximation provided by statsmodels.
 A thorough assessment of the methods, accuracy, and speed of the underlying calculations is available in [@StudentizedRangeSciPy], and an extensive test suite included in SciPy guards against regressions.

 # Statement of need